 14. Self-esteem takes a hit

 You might become so guilt-ridden about the premarital relationship, especially if things don’t work out between you and your partner, that it may send your self-esteem plummeting.
 The risks associated with and the dangers of premarital relationships will eventually percolate into your everyday existence and how you view yourself.
 Body image issues, questioning one’s self worth and competence are all only the tip of the iceberg.

 Besides, if the word about your sexual escapades gets out and you are not strong enough to handle the backlash, the consequences can be extremely damaging.
 There could be gossip, hurtful words or judgement from friends and family around you.
 This could adversely affect one’s image of oneself and lead to other mental health issues.

 Related Reading: How Important Is Lust In A Relationship?

 15. You risk spiritual damage

 Religious conditioning and beliefs are a major influence on a person’s value system and thought process.
 Most religions advice against sexual intimacy in premarital relationships.
 If you’ve grown up in a deeply religious or spiritual environment, the physical intimacy between you and your partner may affect you spiritually.
 You may find it hard to connect with ‘your God’ as you did before, and that can have serious implications on the future course of your life since religion plays an important role in most people’s life.

 We hope you’ll factor in these potential risks and consequences when making a decision about whether or not to take the plunge of sexual intimacy in premarital relationships.
+While we don’t deny the advantages of premarital relationship, we advise the necessity to assess it’s dangers in the same regard.
 In the end, the right decision boils down to what works for you both individually and as a couple.
 But if you’re doing it under pressure or out of fear of losing your significant other, we strongly recommend you don’t do it unless you want to.